ingiio/stakingfacilities-assignment/README.md

 **Static IP on internal interface** — the internal interface is assigned `10.200.16.101/29` via netplan to establish L3 connectivity with `10.200.16.100/29`.
 Configurable via `group_vars`.

 **Port 9000** — exposed exclusively on the internal interface.
-In a validator infrastructure context this would typically serve Prometheus metrics or a remote signer endpoint, keeping sensitive service traffic off the public network.
+In your production environment I assume this port is used by the Ethereum beacon node or some internal log collection port (prometheus/grafana).